vanadium/website/content/concepts/syncbase-overview.md

 We define a _syncgroup_ as a list of Collections that are synchronized within a set of devices.
-There can be multiple syncgroups for a single Collection, making it possible for a single device to bridge between two groups of devices.
+There can be multiple syncgroups for a single Collection, making it possible for a single device to bridge between otherwise disjoint groups of devices.

-# TODO(kash): The content below this point is stale as of April 21, 2016.
-Update me!

-## Which data?

-### NoSQL

-A database can have multiple syncgroups each specified by a set of (table, row prefix) pairs.
-We expect apps to typically have a single database and splice in data from various syncgroups.
-For example, a Todo app could use the NoSQL database with rows like:
+## Arranging data for sync

+Continuing with our TODO list example, there would be a Collection for each list.
+There might also be a Collection to store the user's preferences.

+    Collection for preferences
+    preferences    -> Preferences
+    last-viewed    -> String      // The ID of the last viewed TODO list.

+    Collection for list1
-    <list1 uuid>                -> List
+    metadata       -> List
-    <list1 uuid>/entries/<uuid> -> Entry
+    entries/<uuid> -> Entry
-    <list1 uuid>/entries/<uuid> -> Entry
+    entries/<uuid> -> Entry

+    Collection for list2
-    <list2 uuid>                -> List
+    metadata       -> List
-    <list2 uuid>/entries/<uuid> -> Entry
+    entries/<uuid> -> Entry
-    <list2 uuid>/entries/<uuid> -> Entry
+    entries/<uuid> -> Entry

-The app could then create two syncgroups: one with the prefix `<list1 uuid>` and another with the prefix `<list2 uuid>`.
-Another user's `<list3 uuid>` syncgroup could be added directly to this database.
-It is important that the developer use UUIDs to avoid conflicts.
-However, the system does not enforce that the developer use UUIDs because there are times when the developer might actually want conflicts.

-Syncgroups may be nested within each other.
-For example, if the Todo app puts lists in folders, it can sync a folder one way and sync the lists within it in another way.
-Note that the keys are fully copied regardless of the syncgroup; it is not possible to "mount" a syncgroup with a different key prefix.

-### SQL

-*The SQL database similarly represents a syncgroup with a query.
-Lots TBD.*
+The app could then create three syncgroups:

+* Preferences Collection: Synced across the user's devices.
+Private to that user.
+* list1 Collection: Synced across the user's devices as well as Alice and Bob's devices.
+* list2 Collection: Synced across the user's devices as well as Alice and Carol's devices.

+Collections created by all users live in the same namespace.
+To avoid collisions, the system automatically prepends the user's identity (blessing) to the Collection ID.
+The developer still needs to think about collisions, however.
+The user might use one device while offline and then switch to another device while still offline.
+When those two devices sync with each other, should the Collections merge or stay separate?
+If the developer wants them to stay separate, the Collection IDs should include a UUID.
+If the developer wants them to merge, they should use a predictable name (e.g.
+"preferences").

+It is not possible to sync a subset of a Collection differently than the whole Collection.
+The typical solution to this problem is to pull that subset of data into its own Collection and leave a reference/pointer in the original Collection.

-### ACLs
+## ACLs

 The sync protocol respects the ACLs on the data.
-That means that if a peer is not in the ACL for a row, that row is not sent to that peer.
-This makes conflict resolution more complicated (e.g. a batch might contain some data that is visible to the device and some data that is not).

 If a peer has read-only access to a row, it can still propagate changes from peers that do have write access to that row.
-This opens up the possibility of this read-only peer performing a man-in-the-middle attack.
-Syncbase provides the ability to digitally sign mutations to these mixed-privilege rows, and the receivers automatically verify the signatures.
-Public key encryption is computationally expensive, so it is up to the developer to determine which rows require signatures.
+To prevent this read-only peer from performing a man-in- the-middle attack, Syncbase will sign the mutations on behalf of the writer.
+The receivers automatically verify the signatures.

-### Example Apps
+## Example Apps

-We examined 10 apps in detail to understand what granularity of access control and syncing was appropriate.
+We examined 15+ apps in detail to understand what granularity of access control and syncing was appropriate.
 For some apps like a news reader or a brokerage, everything is single user, so syncing all of the data in the local database is appropriate.
 For apps like turn-based games or Nest, there are islands of data